Grounded autonomous scrutiny at scale: emergent critique from reproduction of published computational physics papers: Methods

 \section{Methods}

-\textbf{M1.\ Corpus construction.} The scale-mode corpus was assembled from an OpenAlex\cite{priem2022} snapshot (March 2026) of all papers citing Quantum ESPRESSO, yielding \textbf{30,779 candidates}.
-We filtered in three passes. (i)~Asset availability: \textbf{10,926 entries} retaining both full-text PDF and supplementary material downloadable without institutional authentication. (ii)~Open-access verification: \textbf{4,708 entries} with a publicly licensed route, of which \textbf{2,641} were verified by direct download --- gold or diamond open-access journals, author-paid hybrid open access downloadable without VPN from a non-institutional network, arXiv preprints with verified arXiv IDs matching the published version, or government open repositories such as OSTI. (iii)~Primary-tool filter: an LLM classifier (Claude Sonnet 4.6) read each paper and identified \textbf{708 entries} in which Quantum ESPRESSO is the primary computational tool (rather than a peripheral citation); this is the classifier's output on the 2,641 open-access-verified set and defines the pool from which we sampled.
+\textbf{M1.\ Corpus construction.} The scale-mode corpus was assembled from an OpenAlex~\cite{priem2022} snapshot (March~2026) of all papers citing Quantum ESPRESSO, yielding \textbf{30{,}779 candidates}.
+We filtered in three passes. (i)~Asset availability: \textbf{10{,}926 entries} retaining both full-text PDF and supplementary material downloadable without institutional authentication. (ii)~Open-access verification: \textbf{4{,}708 entries} with a publicly licensed route, of which \textbf{2{,}641} were verified by direct download. (iii)~Primary-tool filter: an LLM classifier (Claude Sonnet~4.6) read each paper and identified \textbf{708 entries} in which Quantum ESPRESSO is the primary computational tool.
 From this pool we drew a stratified random sample plus earlier development batches used for prompt and knowledge-envelope iteration.
-Work on the corpus proceeded in five batches: batches B1--B4 were development runs used to converge the prompt, the knowledge envelope, and the harness; batch B5 is the single-machine controlled production run.
-Corpus-wide reproduction-quality and critique-phase statistics in \S 2 are computed on the full deduplicated 111-paper OA corpus.
-The spontaneous paper-level critique rate in \S 2.4 is additionally broken down in SI \S S5 by batch, with the controlled B5 Mac run (30/50 papers) as the cleanest single-machine anchor and a pooled B3--B5 production-wide alternative of 47/90.
-The controlled knowledge-ablation referenced in \S 2.2 is the B3$\to$B4 comparison on a fixed 15-paper open-access subset with the same model and compute, isolating the addition of the two knowledge files and the consult-before-refuse rule.
-The cross-machine reproducibility figure in \S 2.4 uses a 12-paper subset run on a second workstation with no shared state, no shared filesystem, and no shared prompt history.
+Work proceeded in five batches: B1--B4 were development runs used to converge the prompt, the knowledge envelope, and the harness; B5 comprises two independent 50-paper runs on separate machines, of which the Mac run is the controlled single-machine production run quoted in \S\ref{sec:emergent}; the 12 papers common to both B5 machines form the cross-machine check.
+The 90-paper production set used in Appendix~\ref{app:vignettes} is the deduplicated union of unique OA papers across B3--B5 (B3: 17; B4: 15, a subset of B3's set; B5: 50 per machine; deduplication yields 90).
+Corpus-wide reproduction-quality and critique-phase statistics are computed on the full deduplicated 111-paper OA corpus; the ${\sim}42\%$ paper-level critique rate is 47/111.
+The controlled knowledge-ablation referenced in \S\ref{sec:scale} is the B3$\to$B4 comparison on a fixed 15-paper open-access subset (same model, same compute, only the knowledge files and the consult-before-refuse rule added).
+The cross-machine reproducibility figure uses a 12-paper subset run on a second workstation with no shared state, filesystem, or prompt history.